ArchKudo/toga/docs/tutorial/tutorial-0.rst

 Before you run the app, you'll need to install toga.
 Although you *can* install toga by just running::

-    $ pip install --pre toga
+    $ pip3 install --pre toga

 We strongly suggest that you **don't** do this.
 We'd suggest creating a `virtual environment`_ first, and installing toga in that virtual environment.

 .. _virtual environment: http://docs.python-guide.org/en/latest/dev/virtualenvs/

+.. warning:: Python Compatibility

+    * Toga requires **Python 3**, Python 2 is not supported.
+    * Toga is tested to work for Python 3.4+

-.. note:: Minimum versions
+.. note:: Minimum requirements for macOS

-    Toga has some minimum requirements:

-    * If you're on OS X, you need to be on 10.7 (Lion) or newer.
+    * If you're on macOS, you need to be on 10.7 (Lion) or newer.

+.. note:: Minimum requirements for Linux

     * If you're on Linux, you need to have GTK+ 3.4 or later.
 This is the version that ships starting with Ubuntu 12.04 and Fedora 17.